kentlizardo/kentlizardo.github.io/_posts/2025-03-18-current-project.md

 # Hello Jekyll!

-This post is the first post on my new GH pages static site!
+This post marks the first step on my new static site portfolio!
 I already had a minimal blog before using *SvelteKit* and *mdsvex*, but I was limited with what I could add that would be supported by *SvelteKit*'s static generation.
 This also made it so that I would have to leverage a lot more work to just write markdown posts which was really not my intention at the time.
 I decided to bite the bullet and use a Jekyll theme.

 ~~Honestly I'd prefer to use Obsidian with some custom theming but Publish and Quartz don't support themes in their entirety at the moment.~~